-Make a positive impact in a youth’s life: Mentor them!
+Become a mentor and make a positive impact in a youth’s life!

 Our youth need us.
 They need our help to imagine the future and their place in it.
 This is vital to their success and for their future.